phasorpy/phasorpy/docs/contributing.rst

 ============

-As a community-maintained project, PhasorPy welcomes contributions in the form of bug reports, bug fixes, documentation, and enhancement proposals.
+As a community-maintained project, PhasorPy welcomes contributions in the form of bug reports, bug fixes, datasets, documentation, and enhancement proposals.
 This document provides information on how to contribute.

 The :doc:`code_of_conduct` should be honored by everyone participating in the